domineersXII/rotorch/README.md

 # RoTorch

-RoTorch is a PyTorch-like tensor and neural network library written in luau.
+RoTorch is a PyTorch-like tensor and neural network library written in Luau.

 View the documentation here: